bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 There are several ways to ensure that the Bacalhau compute node is connected to the network.

-First check that the Bacalhau libp2p port is open and connected.
-On linux you can run `lsof` and it should look something like this:
+First, check that the Bacalhau libp2p port is open and connected.
+On Linux you can run `lsof` and it should look something like this:

 ```bash
 ❯ sudo lsof -i :1235